timtrice/NCDC-Storm-Events/README.md

 The [NCDC Storm Events Database](https://www.ncdc.noaa.gov/stormevents/) is a collection of observations for significant weather events.
 The "database" contains information on property damage, loss of life, intensity of systems and more.

 The dataset is updated somewhat regularly, but is not real-time.
-As of this writing, the dataset covers the time period January, 1950, to July, 2018.
+As of this writing, the dataset covers the time period January, 1950, to Aug, 2018.

 There are three tables within the database: